 A few of their benefits include balancing humors (Vata, Pitta, Kapha), balancing elements (Air, Water, Wind, Fire, Earth, and Ether), altering the mood (reduce stress, better focus), and improving the biological functioning of the digestive, respiratory, reproductive system, etc.

-Definition: Apana Mudra
+What is Apana Mudra

 From a sense of stability to elimination and love-making, Apana environs our very foundation.
 It underpins our stability, affording us the security to go out in the world and find our identity.
 Using Apana Mudra to balanced Apana means we can let go of what is no longer needed.
 This includes food waste, emotions, thoughts, memories, and habits as well.

 Apana governs the functions of the intestines, bladder, reproductive organs, and colon.
 It’s responsible for urination, elimination, ejaculation, menstruation, childbirth, and other functions of ousting things from the body in a timely manner.

 Apana imbalance manifests as improper functioning of organs in the lower body.
 It may lead to chronic constipation, erectile dysfunction, incontinence, and irregular menstruation.
 If too much elimination occurs, we can become malnourished.
 If too little occurs, we feel sluggish and congested - in a state of high toxicity.
 Apana imbalance can also contribute to negative emotional states and a feeling of anxiety or uncertainty.

 How to Do Apana Mudra in 5 Steps

 To do Apana Mudra, sit in a comfortable meditative asana like Easy Pose or Hero Pose.
 You can lie down in Corpse Pose or sit on a chair if you are unable to sit cross-legged.

 Start with slow and even breathing to clear the mind.
 Place the hands on your thighs with palms facing the sky.